What is RPO (Recruitment Process Outsourcing)?

 5. Conduct initial screening

 The next step is to contact the candidates and screen out anyone who is unsuitable.
-Screening generally begins with a short phone interview, which your RPO can conduct.
+Screening generally begins with a short phone interview, which your RPO provider can conduct.
 This chat will establish some basic facts, like their salary range and whether they’re interested in the role.

 RPO consultants can also help with other forms of screening, such as aptitude tests.
 They’ll work with your team to develop a consistent screening methodology, so that each candidate is judged on an even playing field.